cupidcoder/voting-app/README.md

 ## Acknowledgments

-* All the wonderful authors of responses to questions on Stack Overflow
+* All the wonderful authors of responses to questions asked on Stack Overflow
 * My encouraging and motivating developer friends and communities